Frequently Asked Questions

 Clean socks or bare feet are perfectly fine — whichever feels best for you.

-• Assisted stretching can be helpful for many people looking to improve how their body moves and feels.
+• Hands-on stretching can be helpful for many people looking to improve how their body moves and feels.
 It may benefit those who:

 • Experience general muscle tightness or stiffness